Gallery 3 has been rearranged, but has the same disturbing images...

 K.L. and J.O.

 Acrylic on board, nails, yarn, contact shelf paper

 The famous San Francisco Mission district mural and graffiti artist Soalone indulges in a rare small-scale piece in which he wallows in victimhood.
 This mini pity party expresses, in stylistic medieval symbolism, the pain of emotional despondency.
-Flames shoot violently from the top of the bleeding organ indicating unsuppressed rage and the strong possibility of a revenge induced drive-by in the offing.
+Flames shoot violently from the top of the bleeding organ indicating a caldron of unsuppressed rage.
 O.K.
 Chico, so someone broke your heart.
 You probably drove her away with your bitching, moaning and complaining.
 Now, get over it, suck it up and stop whining!
-And don’t waste good art supplies on melodramatic self-indulgent heaving.
+And don’t waste good art supplies on melodramatic, self-indulgent heaving.